sfu-dhil/btd-docs/source/workflow.rst

 and once it has been deposited to the digital repository.
 Hopefully the categories and roles will be reusable from project to project, although you can always add new categories or roles as needed.
-The fields in the categories and roles are described in :ref:`categoryfields`.
+The fields in the categories and roles are described in :ref:`category-field`.

 Each of the categories and roles is accessible via the Browse menu in the top menu bar.